Panoramic view of Darak Oksu from the outside

 The upper end was decorated in landscape and vegetation having constructed a roof at a sloped angle under the ceiling.
 As for the lower end, the 196㎡ of space was transformed into a multi-purpose culture area used for a children’s book café, lectures on cultural topics and more.
 The outer space is newly-equipped with spectator seats to make the most of the open plaza area that has primarily been neglected over the years.

-The ‘free garden,’ in particular, is the highlight of the multi-purpose culture space at the roof-shaped slope of the lower end.
+The highlight of the multi- purpose culture space is the free garden located at the roof shaped slope on the lower end.
 The sunlight harvesting system also enables sunlight to shine its way inside the station to help nurture the plant life, utilizing the same, newly-developed technology that can be witnessed at New York City’s Underground Park.
 The sunny conditions also maintain a constant state without any interference from the external weather conditions.

 Seoul will be opening the ‘Darak Oksu’ on April 3, 2018, as a part of the official launching of the demo business project comprised of a comprehensive plan to utilize the space of elevated ceiling areas below ground.